 - Kosher salt

-- Fresh cilantro – After washing the cilantro leaves, pat them dry so they don’t introduce water into the dip.
+- Fresh cilantro – After washing the cilantro leaves, pat them dry so they don’t add water to the dip.

 - Fresh chives

 - Cream cheese – Use the full-fat variety that comes in blocks, not tubs.

 - For a milder dip, use half a jalapeño pepper.